ahungry/geben/README.md

 # Geben

+_Maintainer Note: Geben support/maintenance is minimal at the moment (most the previous maintainers no longer use it in day to day work).
+I've heard good things about: https://github.com/emacs-lsp/dap-mode and recommend giving it a try if able._

 Geben is a software package that interfaces Emacs to DBGp protocol with which you can debug running scripts interactively.
 At this point, the DBGp protocol is supported in several scripting languages with